imballinst/imballinst.dev/src/pages/blog/eclipse-and-nighttime/index.md

 God, I hate it so much when I was/am being a crybaby.
 It feels like I'm really powerless.
 I can't stand people with aggressive behavior, but I can't do anything about it and it hurts me even more.
 The more I think of it, crying for myself was probably a better way to vent out.
 At least I only made people irritated of my "crybaby" status.
 This was not the case when I was still in Junior High School, where I for the first time, let my emotions got the best of me.
 I am not proud of it.

-It was like the first month since the school started.
+It was around the first month since the school started.
 There was a group of students behind me who repeatedly mentioned my Chinese face (my mother was born in Medan, South Sumatra with a bit of Chinese blood in her, while my father was born in Klaten, Central Java).
 I also faced the same situation when I was in elementary school, but you probably can guess my reaction.
 So, yes, back to the story in Junior High School.
 If they only did that occassionally, I _probably_ would not mind.
 However, they were constantly doing so and they were getting on my nerves.
 This time, I didn't cry.
 I turned around and swung my hand.
 I ended up scratching the eyelid of the student who was sitting behind me... and it bled.
 After that, a teacher came and separated us to ease up the commotion.
 I wasn't thinking clearly, and it could have been really fatal.
 I could have destroyed the gift of vision in his left eye.

 And that was perhaps my turning point.
 When I was really frustrated, instead of hurting other people physically, I hurt myself, though sometimes I hurt other people emotionally as well with my sudden outburst.
 Which leads us to recent times.